 White typically has three main lines to select from.
 However, it usually begins with 1.e4 Nf6 2.e5 Nd5 3.d4 d6.
 This is where things begin to change based on the selected variant.
 White has the option to choose from an aggressive line of four pawn attacks, in which white would aim to place its four central pawns near the center.

-Recommended course: The ABC of the Alekhine by Andrew Martin
+Recommended course for the Alekhine Defense: The ABC of the Alekhine by Andrew Martin

 7. Benoni Defense